How does this medication work? What will it do for me?

 Sun sensitivity: Ciprofloxacin extended-release can increase the sensitivity of the skin to sun and increase the chance of sunburn.
 Avoid the sun, use sunscreen, and avoid sun beds while taking this medication.
 If you must spend time in the sun, use sunblock with minimum SPF 15.
 Contact your doctor if severe sun sensitivity occurs (e.g., sunburn).

 Tendonitis: Ciprofloxacin extended-release may increase the chance of tendon injury.
 Injury occurs more commonly for seniors who are also taking, or have recently taken, corticosteroid medications (e.g., prednisone, dexamethasone), however it can happen to anyone who takes ciprofloxacin.
 If you experience any new pain in the tendons, stop taking ciprofloxacin extended-release, avoid physical exercise, and contact your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking ciprofloxacin extended-release, it may affect your baby.
+If you are breast-feeding and taking ciprofloxacin extended-release, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of ciprofloxacin extended-release has not been established for children and adolescents less than 18 years of age.